Call for Presenters

 • Any additional requirements (technical assistance, etc.)

-We give presenters the option whether or not to pre-circulate their projects.
-Presenters can also select a (faculty or student) respondent to facilitate discussion on the day of the workshop.
+Presenters may choose whether or not to pre-circulate their projects.
+Presenters may also select a (faculty or student) respondent to facilitate discussion on the day of the workshop.

-In addition, Mass Culture is open to collaborations with other workshops, and we welcome suggestions for visiting artists or scholars who might be willing to participate, especially given the online nature of our workshop.
+In addition, Mass Culture is open to collaborations with other workshops, and we welcome suggestions for visiting artists or scholars who might be willing to participate.